A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Introduction

 \section{Introduction}

-The emerging demand for deploying Artificial Intelligence (AI) applications in edge devices has motivated the integration of deep learning and wireless communications, termed edge AI \cite{edge-AI}.
-A key application in this area is edge inference, specifically via edge co-inference architecture \cite{wireless-distributed-learning-survey}.
+The emerging demand for deploying Artificial Intelligence applications on edge devices has motivated the integration of deep learning and wireless communications, termed edge AI \cite{edge-AI}.
+A key application in this area is edge inference, specifically via an edge co-inference architecture \cite{wireless-distributed-learning-survey}.
 In this setting, a neural network (NN) is split and deployed across separate edge devices, where the transmitter processes initial NN layers and sends extracted features over wireless channels to the receiver \cite{edge-inference}.
-The deployed NNs in edge inference are generally pre-trained and optimized for specific tasks.
-However, these baseline models are typically trained in idealized, channel-free conditions, without considering future edge deployment.
-During actual edge inference, the feature transmission between edge devices is corrupted by the noisy wireless channel.
-This inherent mismatch between the noiseless training environment and the noisy edge deployment inevitably results in inference performance degradation.
+The deployed NNs in edge inference are generally trained using specific datasets and learning algorithms.
+However, a critical challenge arises during actual edge deployment: the transmitted features are corrupted by stochastic wireless channels.
+Even if a model is trained using the exact statistics of the deployment environment, the instantaneous channel realizations encountered during edge inference remain unknown and will inevitably differ from those seen during training.
+This fundamental mismatch creates an unavoidable performance gap between the empirical accuracy observed during training and the true inference performance.

-To address this challenge, existing efforts primarily rely on communication-inference co-design frameworks.
-These works focus on either resource allocation strategies \cite{edge-inference,split-learning-resource-management} or optimized feature transmission mechanisms \cite{feature-transmission}.
-Alternative approaches are based on the end-to-end training framework \cite{JSCC-bottleneck,JSCC-DeepJSCC} which incorporates wireless channels directly into the NN to optimize edge inference accuracy.
-While effective, they generally require novel NN architectures and model re-training for varying channel conditions.
-Despite these practical advancements, theoretical analysis in edge inference remains limited.
-Recent studies utilize the information bottleneck framework \cite{edge-IB} or information-theoretic bounds \cite{robustness} to evaluate the trade-off between inference accuracy and channel distortion.
-However, they premise the analysis on end-to-end learning, where the NN is jointly trained with channel distributions.
-Thus, these results cannot explicitly characterize the performance degradation due to the mismatch between noiseless training and noisy inference.